-Transitioning to a career in sales can happen in a variety of ways, however, few roles can set you up for a successful career in sales like a sales associate role can.
+Transitioning to a sales career can happen in a variety of ways, and it can be difficult to ascertain which roles are right for you.
+However, few roles can set you up for a successful career in sales like a sales associate role can.

-As a sales associate, you are often the first touchpoint potential customers have to your company, providing valuable experience that can set you up well for your career.
-Not only do you get hands-on experience selling directly to consumers, but you have the opportunity to represent your company and gain valuable knowledge about their products and services.
+As a sales associate, you’re often the first touchpoint potential customers have to your company, providing valuable experience that can set you up well for your career.
+Not only do you get hands-on experience selling directly to consumers, but you have the opportunity to represent your company and gain valuable knowledge about its products and services.

 Here are the key skills every sales associate needs to crush it at their job.

-As a sales associate, you are interacting with people all day long.
+As a sales associate, you’re interacting with people all day long.
 Between helping customers, taking direction from your manager, and providing feedback to your colleagues, having good communication skills is the foundation of your success as a sales associate.

 When working in a customer-facing role, you will engage with a wide variety of people of all different backgrounds and communication styles, often helping them solve some sort of problem.